atsb/Doom64EX-Plus/README.md

 Install the devkitpro and compile with `make all -f Makefile.ns` to build the nso and nro files.

 ## Microsoft Xbox

-Use the vcproj provided on the xbox folder to compile with vs2003 and you will need to have the latest Xbox XDK Installed + a Windows XP Machine to compile it.
+Use the solution provided into a folder called xbox to compile with Visual Studio 2003 + Xbox XDK with a Windows XP(x86) Machine.

 ## Usage